 A gathering area shall be provided at each lobby.
-In addition, buildings with "multistory" construction must have "interior conditioned and furnished gathering areas".
+In addition, buildings with "multi- story" construction must have "interior conditioned and furnished gathering areas".
 These gathering areas should be located throughout the complex including but not limited to areas near elevators.
 These areas provide a space for rest as well as small gathering spaces for conversation.

-Locations:
+Locations

-A gathering area at each lobby

-A minimum of one (1) interior conditioned and furnished gathering area per floor shall be provided in addition to the required gathering area at each lobby.
+- Gathering area at each lobby - Minimum of one (1) interior conditioned and furnished gathering area per floor shall be provided in addition to the required gathering area at each lobby.

-Furnishings and Equipment:
+Furnishings and Equipment

-•Table, chairs/sofa, task lighting
+Table, chairs/sofa, task lighting